Assassination of Robert F. Kennedy: Immediate aftermath and death

 As the shooting took place, ABC News was signing off from its election-night broadcast, while the CBS coverage had been concluded.
-CBS went back on the air with coverage of the assassination 21 minutes after the shooting.
-ABC's associate news director Weisel, who was wounded during the shooting, reported from his stretcher.
+CBS went back on the air with coverage of the shooting 21 minutes after it had taken place.
+ABC's associate news director Weisel, who had been wounded during the shooting, reported from his stretcher.
 ABC was able to show scant live footage from the kitchen after Kennedy had been transported, but all of ABC's coverage from the hotel was in black-and-white.
 Approximately three hours after the incident, television networks began their morning broadcast schedule.
 About six million Western American households viewed the live reporting.

 Kennedy's wife, Ethel, who was three months pregnant, had been away from the shooting scene.
 She was soon led to Kennedy and knelt beside him.
 Kennedy turned his head seeming to recognize her.
-Kennedy's campaign manager, Stephen Edward Smith, promptly appeared on television and asked for a doctor.
+Kennedy's campaign manager, his brother-in-law Stephen Edward Smith, promptly appeared on television and asked for a doctor.
 After several minutes, medical attendants arrived and lifted Kennedy onto a stretcher, prompting him to whisper, "Don't lift me", which were his last words; he lost consciousness shortly after.
 He was taken to Central Receiving Hospital.
 A doctor slapped his face, calling, "Bob!
 Bob!
 Bob!" while another doctor massaged his heart.
 After obtaining a good heartbeat, doctors handed a stethoscope to Ethel so that she could hear Kennedy's heart beating.
 After about 30 minutes, Kennedy was transferred several blocks to the Good Samaritan Hospital to undergo surgery.
 A gymnasium near the hospital was set up as temporary headquarters for the press and news media to receive updates on his condition.
 Surgery began at 3:12 a.m. and lasted approximately 3 hours and 40 minutes.
 At 5:30 p.m. on Wednesday, spokesman Frank Mankiewicz announced that Kennedy's doctors were "concerned over his continuing failure to show improvement"; his condition was critical.

 Kennedy had been shot multiple times.
 The fatal shot was fired at a range of 1 in, entering behind his right ear.
 The other two shots entered at the rear of his right armpit; one exited from his chest and the other lodged in the back of his neck.
 Despite extensive neurosurgery to remove the bullet and bone fragments from his brain, he was pronounced dead at 1:44 a.m. on June 6, nearly 25 hours after the shooting.
 Mankiewicz left the hospital and walked to the gymnasium where the press and news media were set up for continuous updates on the situation.
 At 2 a.m. on June 6, Mankiewicz announced Kennedy's death.
 The following week, NBC devoted 55 hours to the shooting and its aftermath, ABC 43 hours, and CBS 42 hours, with all three networks initially pre-empting their regular coverage and advertisements to cover the story.